Section 32 of the Takeovers Act 1993

 - Section 31M of the Act gives wide powers to the Panel to receive statements or documents in evidence if, in its opinion those statements or documents will assist it to deal effectively with any matter before it, whether or not those statements or documents would be admissible in a court of law.

 - The practice of the Panel is to have a transcript of the section 32 meeting made.
-Copies of the transcript are made available to parties as soon as possible after the meeting.
+Where a transcript is taken, copies of the transcript will be made available to parties as soon as possible after the meeting.

 - The Panel can decide to hold any part of a section 32 meeting in public or private (section 31W).
 The practice of the Panel is to make the fact of the meeting public, but to hold it in private.